 The Skilled Worker Visa –Evidence To Show a Genuine Vacancy

-Back in 2020, when UK employers recruited overseas workers on Tier 2 (General) visas, HR directors knew that they would have to conduct a resident labour market test before being able to recruit a skilled migrant worker on a work visa.
-However, with the introduction of the skilled worker visa, the resident labour market test has been scrapped.
+Back in 2020, when UK employers recruited overseas workers on Tier 2 (General) visas, HR directors knew that they would have to conduct a resident labour market test to check the genuine vacancy of the skilled worker before being able to recruit a skilled migrant worker on a work visa.
+However, with the introduction of the skilled worker visa, the resident labour market test, otherwise known as the Home Office genuineness test has been scrapped.
 Whilst that is good news, UK employers want to know what Home Office immigration guidance they need to comply with to recruit overseas workers on skilled worker visas.

 UK Immigration Solicitors